unibo-spe/spe-slides/content/03-internal-dsls/_index.md

 ## a.k.a.
 Type safe builders

-Domain-specific languages require, as first step, to have a **domain model**.
+Domain-specific languages require a **domain model** as a first step.
 <br/>
-Once the domain entities are available, they will be elegantly instanced via DSL.
+Once the domain entities are available, they will be elegantly instantiated via the DSL.
 <br/>
 The business logic will then be bound to the domain model inextricably.